ritchiean/nimo-markdown-cv/index.md

 ## Research

-### **Machine Learning Potentials Assisted CSP for Materials Discovery** `2023.9 -2024.6`
+### **Machine Learning Aided Novel Materials Discovery** `2023.9 -2024.6`
-- Developed and trained advanced machine learning models to create high-accuracy surrogate models for predicting crystal structures.
+- Developed ML models with high accuracy for crystal structure prediction
-- Leveraged universal machine learning potentials in conjunction with genetic algorithms to predict novel LED materials.
+- Universal machine learning potentials assisted crystal structure prediction using genetic algorithms
-- Discovered a set of novel metastable quaternary compounds, enhancing the material database for future research and applications.
-- Invented a novel global search method for materials discovery, achieving speeds hundreds of times faster than DFT calculations while maintaining high accuracy.
+- Density functional theory calculations and phase stability analysis for new materials
 ### **National Undergraduate Training Programs for Innovation and Entrepreneurship** `2016.9 -2017.9`
 - Study on Effect of Gypsum Morphology on Cement Strength By ICC